Little Dry Run Wilderness: Topography

-The watershed of Little Dry Run, completely enclosed in the wilderness, begins with a small bog, then descends to the join Dry Run which flows north along the eastern side of the wilderness.
+The watershed of Little Dry Run, completely enclosed in the wilderness, begins with a small bog, then descends to join Dry Run which flows north along the eastern side of the wilderness.
 Two rivers flow along the wilderness’ boundary—Jones Creek on the northwest and West Dry Run Fork on the south.

 Elevations range from 2440 feet along Little Dry Run to a 3614 feet at an unnamed peak.
 A small knob on the northwest corner of the wilderness, Sindion Point, elevation 3018 feet, stands at the end of a ridge running through the wilderness.

 Nearby Comers Rock, outside the wilderness on the south, with an elevation of 4102 feet, has an observation platform offering views of the surrounding countryside.

 The wilderness is part of the Blue Ridge Province which is distinct from the Ridge and Valley Province to the west.

 Management

-Designated by Congress in 1984 with a total of 2845 acres, the wilderness is managed by the Forest Service through the Mount Rogers National Recreation Area.
+Designated by Congress in 1984, the 2845 acres of wilderness is managed by the Forest Service through the Mount Rogers National Recreation Area.

 There are some regulations to maintain the integrity of the area as a wilderness.
 For example, motorized equipment, motor vehicles and mountain bikes are prohibited, group size is limited to ten people, and limits are placed on camping.